MhmdFVC/GTARadioPlayer/README.md

 A script that sends hotkeys for the purpose of controlling an external media player as if it were in-game GTA radio.
 Contributions by Anti and hoxi.

 Inspired as an expanded version of S's [GTA Radio External](https://github.com/lotsofs/GTA-Radio-External).
-Currently only supports GTA III and Vice City (all international releases plus Vice City Japanese).
-San Andreas support is coming soon(tm), and I imagine this can be done to support other GTA games as well.
+Currently only supports GTA III, Vice City (all international releases plus Vice City Japanese) and San Andreas (1.0/1.01 (EU/US), Steam 3.0 and NewSteam R2).
+I imagine this can be done to support other GTA games as well.
 Report issues here in GitHub or by @ing me where I can be @ed.
 (Twitter @srlMhmd, Discord Mhmd_FVC#8760)

 ## Download
 [v1](https://github.com/MhmdFVC/GTARadioPlayer/releases/download/v1/GTARadioPlayer_v1.zip) 2021/5/2